abelkalum/ABELKALUM.GITHUB.IO/_posts/2020-05-07-single_responsibility_principle_in_class_methods.markdown

   end
 end
 ```
-The single responsibility principle ensures that the code we write is logical and dry.
+The single responsibility principle ensures that the code we write is logical, clean, and DRY (Don't Repeat Yourself).
 When you find out that your code does not meet the single responsibility principle, it is time to refactor that code!